Graduate Online Program Early Intervention Special Education

 - Combination of online and on campus

-Early Intervention Special Education Online Masters Degree: Why PSU?
+Early Intervention Special Education Master's Degree: Why PSU?

-What can I do with a online Master's degree in Early Intervention Special Education?
+What can I do with an online Master's degree in Early Intervention Special Education?

 Early intervention special educators work with infants and toddlers (birth to age 3) who are experiencing developmental delays or disabilities.
 EISE professionals help to narrow a child's developmental gaps before they reach school age, so they’re better equipped to thrive once they enter the school population.